drocheam/optrace/docs/source/examples.rst

           Detector image with a 1.5 mm stop radius.

 Note that the paraxial image distance and the best fitting image distance for a high aberration setup differ.
-This is why you should move the detector to larger z-positions when decreasing the stop size.
+This is why the detector should be moved to larger z-positions when decreasing the stop size.

 .. _example_image_render_many_rays: